THE

 Michael hollingshead

-One "Lovin’ Spoonful" from Hollingshead's jar is all it takes to blast Leary an Alpert out of their Ivy League minds and into a kaleidoscopic frontier— where science, mysticism, and delusion collide.
+One "Lovin’ Spoonful" from Hollingshead's jar is all it takes to blast Leary and Alpert out of their Ivy League minds and into a new and dangerous frontier.

-Now bound by newfound purpose and chemical possibility, the trio ignites a revolution that transforms a restless generation, desperate to burn the old conformity of 1950s America to the ground.
+Now bound by a mix of purpose and chemical possibility, they ignite a revolution that rips through a restless generation hell-bent on torching the stale conformity of the 1950s to the ground.

 ryan gosling